Ankr-network/ankr-docs/docs/game/unreal/getting-started/01-connect-unreal.md

 # Connect a wallet

-This section assumes you have already deployed the relevant smart contracts to the blockchain and have smart contract addresses and ABI.
+This section assumes you have already deployed the relevant smart contracts to the blockchain and have smart contract addresses and ABI at your disposal.

-### Guided tutorial
+## Guided tutorial

 <iframe width="560" height="315" src="https://www.youtube.com/embed/O8FAOFPvDUs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Step one

-Upon initialization, a unique `deviceId` is generated.
+## deviceId

+`deviceId` — the parameter that is generated upon initialization and saved for the further usage.
+It will be automatically populated upon sending any requests from that particular device.
+This parameter serves as a kind of validator.
+For example, it might prevent confirming a ticket from any other device except for the one associated with the `deviceId` generated upon initialization.

 ```js
 deviceId = load->UniqueId;
 ```

-### Step two
+## ConnectWallet

-`ConnectWallet` is used to connect to the wallet app on your mobile device.
-On a desktop, a QR-code generates upon logging in.
-The session is saved to a variable for later use.
+`ConnectWallet` — connects to the wallet app on your mobile device.
+On a desktop, a QR-code is to be generated upon logging in.
+The session is saved to a variable for the further usage.

-[//]: # (The session is saved to a variable for later use. ——>???
-To which variable the session is saved?)

 ```cpp
 void UAnkrClient::ConnectWallet(const FAnkrCallCompleteDynamicDelegate& Result)